Please click here to see the popup 1

 Used Extrusion Equipment & Machinery

-This section provides details of pre-owned or surplus extrusion and down-stream equipment that is currently available to buy in the UK.
-The equipment may be located at a UK processing company (in which case you may be able to view it in production), or at the premises of a UK based OEM or subsidiary.
+This section provides details of pre-owned or surplus extrusion and down-stream equipment that is currently available to buy in the UK & IE. The equipment may be located at a UK or IE based processing company (in which case you may be able to view it in production), or at the premises of a UK or IE based OEM or subsidiary.